vkhnychenko/aiogram_bot_template/README.md

 - [Redis](https://redis.io/docs/) (in-memory database for FSM and caching)
 - [Project Fluent](https://projectfluent.org/) (modern localization system)

-## 🤝 Contributions

-### 🐛 Bug Reports / ✨ Feature Requests

-If you want to report a bug or request a new feature, feel free to open a [new issue](https://github.com/wakaree/aiogram_bot_template/issues/new).

-### Pull Requests

-If you want to help us improve the bot, you can create a new [Pull Request](https://github.com/wakaree/aiogram_bot_template/pulls).

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.